RobinBrouwer/bootstrap_flash_messages/README.md

 ## Changes

+Version 0.0.3 changes (14/08/2012):

+    - Added interpolation to the flash messages

 Version 0.0.2 changes (10/08/2012):

     - Changed the 'x' in close to & t i m e s ;